futoin/specs/draft/ftn16_cid_tool.md

 * .tools - {}, map of required tool=>version pairs.
     Default version is marked as `true` or `'*'`.
     Tool name is all lower case letters with optional digits (except the first position).
-* .tool - (dynamic variable) current tool to be used
-* .toolVer - (dynamic variable) required version for current tool
-* .toolOrder - (dynamic variable) full ordered by dependency list of active tools
 * .toolTune - {}, map of maps tool=>settings=>value for fine tuning of tool behavior
 * .package - [], content of package relative to project root.
 Default: [ "." ]
-* .packageFiles - (dynamic variable), list of packages created by tools
 * .packageGzipStatic = True, creates *.gz files for found *.js, *.json, *.css, *.svg and *.txt files
 * .packageChecksums = True, creates .package.checksums of files
 * .persistent - [], list of persistent read-write directory paths.